eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 How can the subscriber application receive the data the publisher application just transmitted?

-Similar to the publisher we need to include the runtime and the subscriber as well as the topic data header:
+Similar to the publisher we include the topic data, the subscriber, the runtime as well as the signal handler header:

 ```cpp
 #include "topic_data.hpp"